divmain/js-seed/README.md

 This project aims to:

 - Be narrow in scope, providing only build and test infrastructure, remaining agnostic to frontend libraries or frameworks;
-- Ease the developer experience, by providing a well documented and discoverable build; and
+- Ease the developer experience, by providing a well documented and discoverable build;
+- Serve as an educational tool for developers unfamiliar with one or more of the tools utilized here; and
 - Provide a foundation for a variety of frontend applications.